AlexKressner/OptiDeploy/README.md

   ```sh
   sh deploy.sh
   ```
-6. Fetch IP adress from terminal and test the endpoints:
+6. Fetch IP adress from terminal and test the endpoints.
+It might take a minute until everything is setup and running on the server side.
   - [http://[your ip adress]:8004/docs](http://your_ip_adress:8004/docs) to see spec of RESTful API via OpenAPI
   - [http://[your ip adress]:5556](http://your_ip_adress:5556) to see flower for monitoring and administrating celery cluster
   - [http://[your ip adress]:15672](http://your_ip_adress:15672) and login (user=admin, password=admin) to see the RabbitMQ dashboard